mrpi/pbview/README.md

 Please note, that every field access requires a (partial) parsing of the containing message.

 This means, that there is always a break-even point at which the deserialization of the message is faster.
-(It is easy to deserialize only single sub-messages of larger structs with this library.)
+(Hybrid approaches are possible: It is easy to deserialize only single sub-messages of larger structs with this library.)

 Benchmark your exact use-cases and than make a well-founded decision!